 Ruled as a monarchy between the world wars, Albania emerged from the violence of World War II as a communist state (November 1944) in which the ruling party controlled almost all aspects of life.
 But with the collapse of other communist regimes beginning in 1989, new social forces and democratic political parties emerged in Albania.
 This shift reflected the country’s continuing orientation toward the West, and it accorded with the Albanian people’s long-standing appreciation of Western technology and cultural achievements—even while retaining their own ethnic identity, cultural heritage, and individuality.

 The first official registration of the population of Albania was made in 1923.
 At that time Albania accounted for approximately 804.000 inhabitants.
 In 1945 it counted 1.122.000 inhabitants and before the years ’90 around 3.000.000.
 As of April 2001, the population of Albania was 3.078.159 persons of whom 1.539.980 males and 1.547.179 females.
 Urban population accounts for 42% while the remaining 58% is rural.
 More than 500 000 Albanians have emigrated outside the country during this decade, mostly in Greece and Italy.
-The recent results from INSTAT show that the total population of Albania resident in the country has decreased, because of the massive external migration.
-INSTAT’s Survey (January 2019) on population accounts for 2.862.427 inhabitants.
+The results from INSTAT show that the total population of Albania resident in the country has decreased, because of the massive external migration.
+INSTAT’s Survey (as of January 2019) on population accounts for 2.862.427 inhabitants.

 INSTAT data published in May 2021, show that the population of Albania on 1st January 2021 is 2,829,741 inhabitants, experiencing a decrease by 0.6 % compared to 1st January 2020.